aleshaleksey/fansys23/movement-exploration.md

 #### Local and Global Movement
 This is described above in "Local and Global Movement" above, but there are some additional nuances which.
 Tactical movement represents generally bursts of high intensity movement over short time periods and is measured in ft/round, usually limited to a few minutes at a time.
 On the other hand global movement reflects movement over a long range and is measured in mph.
 It often abstracts away elements such as winding paths and minor obstacles.
 Thus, an entity's speed on a local level in ft/round is equal to its speed in mph for overland travel.

 For entities and parties that travel via **walk**, **climb**, **dig** or **blink** speed, when travelling between two points that have no defined distance by road (and maybe no road), and only a map distance as the crow flies, the distance travelled is multiplied x2.
 This represents lack of direct roads, and often meandering routes over off road terrain.
-For creatures using **walk**, **climb** or **dig** speed in **swamp**, **deep forest**, or **mountain** distance as the crow flies is multiplied by x4.
-Creatures with a **cosmic** or **fly** speed do not suffer from this kind of impediment.
+For entities using **walk**, **climb** or **dig** speed in **swamp**, **deep forest**, or **mountain** distance as the crow flies is multiplied by x4.
+Entities with a **cosmic** or **fly** speed do not suffer from this kind of impediment.

 Entities that move via a **Fly** speed have the movement speed halved in severe precipitation and wind.
-If precipitation or wind is extreme, such creatures must make a skill roll against the storm's threshold number or make no progress.
+If precipitation or wind is extreme, such entities must make a skill roll against the storm's threshold number or make no progress.
 An entity may attempt to move at 1/4 speed and take damage every hour equal to 2d6 damage plus 2d6, per size category above medium.
 An entity failing the roll by more than 5 in extreme precipitation falls to the ground.
 An entity failing the roll by more than 5 in extreme wind is blown away in the prevailing wind direction at 1/2 the wind speed.
 If this leads to the collision with some kind of fixed obstacle (mountain, big tree, wall), it suffers damage as if it had fallen 100ft (see [fall damage](#Falling)).

 #### Travel rolls and terrain
 All travel rolls are determined by the terrain type, the weather modifier from inclement weather (severe or extreme) and the familiarity bonus.
 They are defined in the following tables.
 It should be noted that weather modifiers from different categories stack.